eliadvertman/MCP-RAG-Playground/docs/prd/epic-1-enhanced-document-lifecycle-management.md

 - IV2: Dashboard deployment doesn't interfere with existing MCP server or vector operations
 - IV3: Optional web interface degrades gracefully if not available, maintaining CLI/MCP functionality

-### Story 1.7: Integration & Export Capabilities
+### Story 1.8: Integration & Export Capabilities
 As a system integrator,
 I want comprehensive API and export functionality,
 so that I can integrate the knowledge base with external systems and workflows.

 **Acceptance Criteria:**
-1. REST API endpoints expose all functionality while coexisting with MCP server
+1. Export API endpoints expose all functionality while leveraging existing MCP server and REST API (Story 1.6)
 2. Bulk operations support batch processing without overwhelming system resources
 3. Export functionality provides multiple formats (JSON, CSV, PDF) for all tracked data
 4. API versioning ensures backward compatibility and future extensibility

 **Integration Verification:**
-- IV1: REST API and MCP server coexist without port conflicts or resource contention
+- IV1: Export functionality integrates with existing MCP server and REST API (Story 1.6) without conflicts
 - IV2: Bulk operations complete successfully using data and metadata from all previous stories
 - IV3: Export formats accurately represent complete system state including all enhancements

-### Story 1.8: Document Upload Progress Tracking
+### Story 1.9: Document Upload Progress Tracking
 As a knowledge base user,
 I want to see real-time progress when uploading documents,
 so that I can monitor upload status and know when the process is complete.